jpcoding/OpenSees_Androidx86/README.md

 # littleTricks
 some bash scripts by myslf
-AndroidOpenSees is for compling OpenSees on Android Termux
+AndroidOpenSees is for compiling OpenSees on Android Termux